Oussemasahbeni/spring-boot-openNLP/README.md

 ## Features

-- Convert HTML text to plain text
+- Convert HTML text to plain text ( job-offer description is saved in a html format in the db)
 - Detect the language of the text
 - Detect sentences in the text
 - Tokenize the text into individual tokens